-That's not all, however – subscribers get access to Prime Music, which includes over 2 million ad-free songs, as well as access to a rotating selection of eBooks and magazines with Prime Reading.
+That's not all, however, subscribers get access to Amazon Music, which includes over 2 million ad-free songs, as well as access to a rotating selection of eBooks and magazines with Prime Reading and a free Kindle book from the Editors' six picks each month with Amazon First Reads.
 Oh, and Prime Members also get unlimited photo storage and try before you buy with Prime Wardrobe.
-Phew.

 Netflix's original series may have made the most noise early on, but Amazon has scored some surprising successes too with original TV series not available anywhere else.

 The biggest shows on Amazon Prime Video include...

 The Lord of the Rings: The Rings of Power